mmtk/mmtk-core/docs/userguide/src/portingguide/howto/nogc.md

 ### MMTk-side changes

-The Rust side of the binding should simply defer the actual implementation to [`mmtk::memory_manager::bind_mutator`](https://docs.mmtk.io/api/mmtk/memory_manager/fn.bind_mutator.html).
+The MMTk-side of the binding should simply defer the actual implementation to [`mmtk::memory_manager::bind_mutator`](https://docs.mmtk.io/api/mmtk/memory_manager/fn.bind_mutator.html).
 See the [OpenJDK binding](https://github.com/mmtk/mmtk-openjdk/blob/54a249e877e1cbea147a71aafaafb8583f33843d/mmtk/src/api.rs#L106-L109) for an example.

 ## Allocation
 Now we can finally implement the allocation functions.